 mainly for purposes of symmetry (as contrasted with egoistic suicide) and because it would

 undercut his central claims about the role of modern urban life as increasing the

 incidence of suicide, Durkheim could never seriously examine the possibility that social

 integration could result in suicide.

-traditional societies, because Durkheim was faced with the issue that even in societies
+suicides in traditional societies, because Durkheim was faced with the issue that even in

 "Fatalistic suicide arises from excessive